 - Rights to help make decisions vital to the child’s life, including decisions regarding religion and education

 In the absence of a marriage, all of these issues can be addressed in a paternity action.
-At Brian Cochran Law Office in La Mesa, we are prepared to negotiate or litigate all issues regarding paternity, child custody, child support, as well as attorney’s fees and costs.
+At Law Office of Brian Cochran in La Mesa, we are prepared to negotiate or litigate all issues regarding paternity, child custody, child support, as well as attorney’s fees and costs.